karakays/cka/README.md

 |master| api-server, controller, etcd, scheduler
 |worker| container runtime, kubelet

 Q>>> control-plane vs. master node
 Q>>> kubectl talks to api-server only?
 Q>>> kubectl connection refused when in worker nodes because there is no api-server?

+### `kubectl`

+`kubectl` can talk to multiple clusters.
+Cluster configuration such as api-server address, authentication details (password-based or mTLS) etc. are hold in `.kube/config`.

+Get configured clusters

+`kubectl config get-contexts`

+Get current context

+`kubectl config current-context`

+Switch cluster context.
+Any command from then on will go to bar cluster.

+`kubectl config use-context bar`

-## k8s cluster provisioning
+## k8s distributions

-### As a single-node cluster
+### `minikube`

-`minikube` bundles k8s components including container runtime in a single image and provides k8s service in a single node.
+`minikube` bundles k8s components into a single image and provides a single-node k8s cluster.

 `minikube start`

-Q>>> minikube vs Docker desktop
-Q>>> is minikube a container running in docker-desktop with iamge gcr.io/k8s-minikube/kicbase (from dd dashboard).
-That means kubernetes single cluster runs as a docker container.
-Q>>> local register of docker desktop is different from minikube local registry? not only that minikube has docker container runtime (as k8s component)? that's why we need `eval $(minikube docker-env)?
-Q>>> minikube -p minikube docker-env
+#### Drivers

+`minikube` can be deployed in various ways
+* in a container as part of existing docker environment
+* in a VM like VirtualBox
+* or bare-metal

+`minikube config get driver`

+It is important to know that minikube comes with a container runtime for itself.
+This runtime is different than what is instaled by docker-desktop.
+If minikube driver is docker, this can cause confusion with existing `docker` clients for instance when building a docker image with `docker`.Trying to consume such image in minikube pods will cause error as minikube has a different local registry that docker.
+Solve this problem by running `eval $(minikube docker-env)` adjusts the environment so that docker client points to minikube's container runtime.

+As an alternative to `minikube`, docker-desktop with version 18.06 started to include k8s server and client (which can replace minikube)

 ### As a multi-node cluster